Creating and publishing ads is easy. Getting people to see and click them? Not so much.

 When to use Dynamic Search Ads

 Dynamic Search Ads aren't for every type of campaign.
-Yes, they can be used across the board in terms of search network advertising.
-But that doesn't mean that you should start flooding your campaigns and ad groups with new and over-indulgent DSAs.
+Yes, they can work across the board for search network advertising.
+But that doesn't mean flood your campaigns and ad groups with new and over-indulgent DSAs.

-There's a reason that DSAs are only for the search network.
-That's because they are meant to capitalize on the high conversion intent that's associated with the GSN.
+There's a reason DSAs are only for the search network: they're meant to capitalize on the high conversion intent associated with the Google Search Network.

 Capitalizing on high intent from search

-As opposed to other channels, where users are often shown ads related to their general search history and behavior, the GSN is far more reliant on their specific intent.
+Unlike other channels, where users see ads related to their general search history and behavior, the GSN relies on their specific intent.

 What does all this fancy jargon mean?
-It means that the traffic coming through the search network is much "hotter" than any other channels.
+It means the traffic coming through the search network is "hotter" than any other channel.

-Dynamic Search Ads are meant to capitalize on this higher intent by taking your ads that last little bit from being relevant to being hyper-targeted.
-And the more targeted and relevant your ads, the better you can reach your potential clientele.
+Dynamic Search Ads should capitalize on this higher intent by taking your ads from relevant to hyper-targeted.
+The more targeted and relevant your ads, the better you can reach your potential clientele.

-This is why Google rewards you the closer you can match your keywords to actual user search queries.
-This logic, by the way, is the same logic behind DSAs — the better you can cater your ads to exactly what users are searching, the more satisfied they will be.
-This means more clicks for you (and more traffic through your ads) which also means more money for Google.
+Google rewards you when you match keywords to actual user search queries.
+This is the same logic behind DSAs—the better you cater your ads to what users are searching, the more satisfied they'll be.
+This means more clicks and traffic for you, and more money for Google.

 Customizing your ads to user search queries

-If you haven't heard the news by now, you should read up on something that we call the Iceberg Effect here at KlientBoost.
-The Iceberg Effect describes the distinction between targeting keywords in the GSN versus targeting actual user search queries.
+If you haven't heard the news by now, read about what we call the Iceberg Effect here at KlientBoost.
+The Iceberg Effect describes the distinction between targeting keywords in the GSN versus the actual user search queries that trigger those keywords.
 Below are the definitions of the two to help distinguish.